Toshihiko-tan/momi3/docs/tutorial.rst

     g.as_dict()

+Note: edit this to display the dictionary output

-These dictionary paths is a structured way to represent a model and the ordering of all of its demographic events.
+These dictionary paths are a structured way to represent a model and the ordering of all of its demographic events.
 In addition, we can visualize the demographic model using ``demesdraw``:

 .. code-block:: python